fubarhouse/ansible-role-pm2/README.md

 ## Installation

   * Add a copy of the defaults/main.yml into a new variables file included in the playbook, and plug in the details as required.

+  * If specifying a database file, note that only mysql is currently supported.
+The task is fed via the mysql module in Ansible.

 ## License